dcmartin/hassio-addons/sdr2msghub/README.md

 This add-on is for the [SDR pattern][sdr-pattern]

 This add-on may require the installation of [OpenHorizon][open-horizon], a distibuted, decentralized, zero-ops, method and apparatus to deploy containers.

 This addon is designed to produce and consume messages containing audio fragments and GPS coordinates (latitude, longitude) from software-defined-radios (SDR) attached to participating nodes.
+Messages received are processed using IBM Watson Speech-to-Text (STT) and
+Natural Language Understanding (NLU) to produce a JSON payload sent to a MQTT broker, e.g. `core-mosquitto` from the HASSIO addons catalog.

+Configuration examples are provided for processing the JSON:

+1. Edit your HomeAssistant configuration YAML to include sdr2msghub [configuration][sdr-yaml]
+1. Edit your `ui-lovelace.yaml` configuration display sdr2msghub [configuration][sdr-lovelace]

-Detailed [documentation][edge-fabric] is available.
+Detailed [documentation][edge-fabric] for the IBM Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.

-You will need an IBM Cloud [account][ibm-registration].
-Once you have an IBM Cloud account, proceed to the next step.
+**Note**: _You will need an IBM Cloud [account][ibm-registration]_

 ## Installation

 ### Install OpenHorizon (OPTIONAL)

-**Note**: _You must obtain credentials and URL for the OpenHorizon exchange from cgiroua@us.ibm.com_
+**Note**: _Obtain credentials and URL for the OpenHorizon exchange from cgiroua@us.ibm.com_

-**Note**: _You must obtain credentials for IBM MessageHub for [alpha phase][kafka-creds]_

-If you have SDR USB device, and a LINUX host, you may install OpenHorizon by running the following (as root)
+To install on the Ubuntu and most Debian LINUX systems, run the following as root from the command line:

 `wget - ibm.biz/horizon-setup | bash`

+More detailed instructions are [available][edge-install].
+Installation package for macOS is also [available][macos-install]

 ### Install sdr2msghub addon

+The add-on listens to Kafka messages from an IBM Message Hub operating in the IBM Cloud; messages received include an ASCII representation of a MP3 audio sequence captured from the SDR listening to local FM radio stations.

+**Note**: _You must obtain credentials for IBM MessageHub for [alpha phase][kafka-creds]_

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "sdr2msghub" add-on